 ENTREPRENEUR

-Before coming to the GSD, Ed Bayes (MDE ’22) studied law and anthropology and worked in law and public policy in the UK, where he advised the Treasury and the mayor of London on tech, business, and climate policy.
+Before coming to MDE, Ed Bayes (MDE ’22) studied law and anthropology and worked in law and public policy in the UK, where he advised the Treasury and the mayor of London on tech, business, and climate policy.

 2019 Civic Digital Fellow Kiran Wattamwar presents her work with a large screen behind her at Demo Day in Washington, D.C.